nehaumbre/JSR/NOTES.md

 - Explain Generators and Iterators in JS
 - What are ES6 Modules and how are they different from Common JS?
 - How do You Prevent memory leaks in Js?
+  ## WeakSet : Similar to a regular set but with some diffrences:
+    - it only stores objects (no numbers, strings, or primitive values)
+    - if an object is no longer referenced anywhere else, it gets automatically removed from WeakSet
+    - it doesnot allow iteration (you cant use .keys(), .values(), .forEach()).
+    - it does not have a .size property (because items can be removed anytime)
+    #### JavaScript
+        ```markdown
+        let weakSet = new WeakSet();

+        let obj1 ={id : 1};
+        let obj2 ={id : 2};
+        //add objects to weakset
+        weakSet.add(obj1);
+        weakSet.add(obj2);

+        console.log(weakSet.has(obj1));//Output: true
+        //Remove references to obj1
+        obj1= null;
+        //obj1 will be automatically removed from Weakset
+        ***when to use weakset***
+        - tracking DOM elements: Automatically remove elements when they are removed from the psage
+        - tracking active users or sessions: store active users temporarily without keeping them in the
+        memory forever
+        #### JavaScript
+        ```markdown
+        //real world example WeakMap for private data
+        //weakmap is often used to store private data inside object without exposing it publicly
+        //see leaks.js for code